pretix/pretix-docs/docs/topics/payment-providers.md

 ![Payment Settings](../assets/screens/payment-providers/payment-settings.png)

 Navigate to [Your Event] → "Settings" → "Payment".
-The "Payment providers" tab on this page displays the list of active payment providers.
+The "payment providers" tab on this page displays the list of active payment providers.
-Every payment provider that you have enabled the plugin for on the "Plugins" page appears in this list.
+Every payment provider that you have enabled the plugin for on the "plugins" page appears in this list.
 By default, this list includes Bank transfer, Gift card, PayPal, SEPA debit and Stripe; gift card is enabled and all other entries are disabled.
 You can edit and enable the payment providers by clicking the :btn:⚙ Settings: button next to them.